JabbaWest/Csgogem-freebattlehunter/README.md

 4. Once you have done that, Click "Files -> Save" Or CTRL(or CMD) + S
 5. Now you can go to https://csgogem.com/games/battles - once youre her, the bot are monitoring.

 Keep the tab visible, and keep it open.
-You can play as normal, Script is only monitoring for free battles on https://csgogem.com/games/battles
+You can play as normal, Script is only monitoring for free battles on https://csgogem.com/games/battles - Just leave it on, and the bot is always ready.

+If you minimize, the window bot will react slower, and you may need to refresh site once in a while.

+Bot is logging monitoring in the console log.